uphillcheddar/MMM-S3Photos/docs/sample_config.md

         displayDurationSeconds: 60,  // How long to show each photo

         // Display Style Options
         displayStyle: "fit-region", // Choose one:
-                                    // "wallpaper" (fills screen)
+                                    // "wallpaper" (stretches to fill region) will add a duplicate option called "fill" in a future release and sunset this option for better clarity.
                                     // "fit-region" (maintains aspect ratio)
-                                    // "absolute" (fixed size)
+                                    // "absolute" (fixed size based on one edge)
         applyBlur: false,           // Adds a blurred background in empty spaces
-        // Only used when displayStyle is "absolute"
+        // Only used when displayStyle is "absolute", omit if not using absolute mode
         absoluteOptions: {
             enabled: false,
             side: "horizontal",      // "horizontal" = fixed width, "vertical" = fixed height
             size: 400,               // Size in pixels for the fixed dimension
             blurContainer: {
                 width: 500,          // Only used if applyBlur is true and displayStyle is absolute
                 height: 500          // Defines the size of the blur effect container }
         },
         // Photo Order Options
         displayOrder: "random",     // Choose one:
                                     // "random" (completely random)
                                     // "random_dedupe" (won't repeat until all photos are shown)
                                     // "newest_first" (chronological, newest photos first)